 You’ll most likely discover that the people you’ve been choosing share personality traits with one of your caretakers.
 It won’t necessarily be the parent of the opposite sex; it’s usually the person you argued with, couldn’t communicate with, or were forced to be the adult for, the one who you never felt good enough for, or the one you never got enough time with.
 Possibly even all of the above.

+All the negative personality traits you didn’t like are now your personal deal breakers.
+Diligently avoid any potential partners who show those qualities— they don’t work or you.
+All the good qualities keep your eye out for.
 Now that you have a better idea of what does and does not make you happy, you should be able to make better choices in romantic partners.

 If you need more help recognizing what you’re doing wrong or finding who could be right for you I offer personal coaching.